oracle-quickstart/oci-hpc-runbook-gromacs/README.md

 3. Select the region where you want to deploy the stack.

 4. Follow the on-screen prompts and instructions to create the stack.
+   a. unclick use marketplace image and scroll down in the image dropdown for `Oracle-Linux-7.9-Gen2-GPU-2021.10.20-0`

 5. After creating the stack, click **Terraform Actions**, and select **Plan**.